 23.1(5) Emission guidelines.
 The emission guidelines and compliance times for existing sources, as defined in 40 Code of Federal Regulations Part 60 as amended through March 21, 2011, shall apply to the following affected facilities.
 The corresponding 40 CFR Part 60 subpart designation is in parentheses.
 A different CFR reference and date for adoption by reference may be included with the subpart designation indicated in the paragraphs of this subrule.
 The control of the designated pollutants will be in accordance with federal standards established in Sections 111 and 129 of the Act and 40 CFR Part 60, Subpart B (Adoption and Submittal of State Plans for Designated Facilities), and the applicable subpart(s) for the existing source.
-Reference test methods (Appendix A), performance specifications (Appendix B), determination of emission rate change (Appendix C), quality assurance procedures (Appendix F) and the general provisions (Subpart A) of 40 CFR Part 60 also apply to the affected facilities.
+Reference test methods (Appendix A), performance specifications (Appendix B), determination of emission rate change (Appendix C), quality assurance procedures (Appendix F) and the general provisions (Subpart A) of 40 CFR Part 60, as adopted by reference in subrule 23.1(2), also apply to the affected facilities.

 a.
 Emission guidelines for municipal solid waste landfills (Subpart Cc).
 Emission guidelines and compliance times for the control of certain designated pollutants from designated municipal solid waste landfills shall be in accordance with federal standards established in Subparts Cc (Emission Guidelines and Compliance Times for Municipal Solid Waste Landfills) and WWW (Standards of Performance for Municipal Solid Waste Landfills) of 40 CFR Part 60 as amended through April 10, 2000.